-Also of note is a significant discrepancy in the year 2014 data between how passengers are counted between air taxi/commuter and regional.
-For this analysis, a true split using a 60-seat cutoff has been used.
+Also of note is a significant discrepancy in the year 2014 data between how passengers are counted between air taxi/commuter and air carrier.
+FAA's current definition of regional air taxi/commuter flights is 60 seats or less.
+Air carriers would be defined as aircraft greater than 60 seats, which would include operations in the CRJ-900 regional jet.
+The FAA's figures do not match up with actual aircraft seat size.
+For this analysis, the 60-seat cutoff is used for this study.